eddmann/santa-lang-rs/docs/builtins.md

     int(true)
     ```

-Upon failure to parse the value `nil` is returned.
+Upon failure to parse the value the Integer `0` is returned.

 ```santa
 int("invalid")